 UK: EC Proposals Attacked by Producers

-The commission was due to report on the fruit and vegetables regime by the end of the year but has brought forward a number of reforms as a matter of 'urgency' following complaints by growers.
+Proposals by the European Commission to reform the Common Market Organisation to reduce the quantity of surplus unmarketable citrus fruit have been attacked by producers as "partial and insufficient".The commission was due to report on the fruit and vegetables regime by the end of the year but has brought forward a number of reforms as a matter of 'urgency' following complaints by growers.

 - US food next wave on display at Winter Fancy Food